Team Official Handbook

 How do I get a player using a Trial Permit or TEP to appear on the game sheet?

 Players participating in a game using an approved Trial Permit or TEP must be handwritten on the game sheet.
-A copy of the approved Permit must be provided along with the game sheet to the match official fpr submission to the League.
+A copy of the approved Permit must be provided along with the game sheet to the opposing team during ID check, and are to be retained by the match official for submission to the League along with the game sheets.

 Grassroots Underage Players (U8-U12)